 A hunting knife has a single purpose: processing meat after a kill.
 We did the research to help you find the best hunting knife for your needs and budget.

-Of course, it should have secondary characteristics that make it useful for survival, camping, and for all-around utility.
-But the big job, the one it must conquer, is getting meat field dressed quickly so it’s preserved and will taste great on your dinner plate.
+Of course, your hunting knife should have secondary characteristics that make it useful for survival, camping, and for all-around utility.
+But the big job, the one it must conquer, is getting the meat field dressed quickly so it’s preserved and will taste great on your dinner plate.

 It doesn’t need to be big or bulky like some sort of weapon.
 Remember, the animal is already dead when the knife comes into play.